Phase retrieval of bandlimited functions for the wavelet transform: Preliminaries

 We fix $\Omega>0$ and we denote by $\text{PW}_{\Omega}$ the space of bandlimited functions

 which is a closed subspace of $L^2(\R)$.
-By the Paley--Wiener theorem, every $f\in \text{PW}_{\Omega}$ has an analytic extension to an entire function of exponential type, which we also denote by $f$.
+By the Paley--Wiener theorem, every $f\in \text{PW}_{\Omega}$ has an analytic extension to an entire function of exponential type which we also denote by $f$.
 More precisely,

-We can therefore consider $\text{PW}_{\Omega}$ as a Hilbert space of entire functions.
-Furthermore, the space of bandlimited functions $\text{PW}_{\Omega}$ is a reproducing kernel Hilbert space (RKHS), see for example \cite[Chapter 2]{daub92}.
-This means that, for every $x\in\R$, the evaluation operator $L_x\colon \text{PW}_{\Omega}\to\C$ defined by
+We can therefore consider $\text{PW}_{\Omega}$ to be a Hilbert space of entire functions.
+Furthermore, the space of bandlimited functions $\text{PW}_{\Omega}$ is a reproducing kernel Hilbert space (RKHS) (see for example \cite[Chapter 2]{daub92}).
+This means that for every $x\in\R$ the evaluation operator $L_x\colon \text{PW}_{\Omega}\to\C$ defined by

 is bounded.
 Therefore, if $f_n$ is a sequence in $\text{PW}_{\Omega}$ which converges to $f$ in $L^2(\R)$ as $n\to\infty$, then